 It all depends on whether the people involved are:

 -solely functioning from their primal drives,

 -repressing those drives,

--or synthesisizng those drives with all of the other features of their humanity to arrive at a greater wholeness.
+-or synthesisizng those drives with all of the other features of their being to arrive at a greater wholeness.

 We can experience this wholeness as a state where all of our drives and longings–from our basic instincts for survival, to the calls of the sublime, and everything in between–inform, temper, and inspire the greatest expressions of one another.